github/codeql/ql/src/Security/CWE-077/EnvVarInjectionCritical.md

 ## Description

-GitHub Actions allow to define Environment Variables by writing to a file pointed to by the `GITHUB_ENV` environment variable:
+GitHub Actions allow to define environment variables by writing to a file pointed to by the `GITHUB_ENV` environment variable:

-This file should lines in the `KEY=VALUE` format:
+This file contains lines in the `KEY=VALUE` format:

 ```bash
 steps: